super-flat/lagom-pb/.github/ISSUE_TEMPLATE/---pull-request-template.md

 - Do not compromise on code quality

-- Doctrings on all functions, methods, classes and objects
+- Doctrings (JavaDoc) on all functions, methods, classes and objects

 - Compiled locally